Widget options

 data-store-variable

-Captcha object, that is created from the widget configuation, provides a number of APIs.
+Captcha object, that is created from the widget configuration, provides a number of APIs.

 If this is the only captcha widget on a page, you can access this object via window.privateCaptcha.autoWidget.